itsthejoker/itsthejoker.github.io/empathy_and_trauma/index.md

 ## The Green Heart Kids

 What do you do when you have a patient that needs to hide?
-I don't mean 'hide from the nurse' though that's a game that many inpatients play at least a few times.
+I don't mean 'hide from the nurse', though that's a game that many inpatients play at least a few times.
 I mean, hide from the media.
 Hide from an abusive parent.
 Hide from the world.

 Enter the Green Hearts[^1].
 A designation that is attached to a name in the patient system, it means one very simple thing: this patient _does not exist_.
 We've never heard of them.
 They're not here.
 Don't know what you're talking about.
 No one by that name here.
 If you've never thought about this before, I want you to stop and ponder for a minute.
-Think about the kinds of circumstances that could necessitate hiding a child away so that they can receive medical care.
+Think about the kinds of circumstances that could necessitate hiding a child away so they can receive medical care.
 Think about what the green heart _means_.

 I work with Green Heart kids almost every week, and for the most part, they're just normal kids.
 Kids with cancer.
 Kids with heart problems.
 Gastrointestinal problems.
 But still kids.